genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    vice versa side bars with 1000 - show max methylation (all reads have methylated Cs in this case).

-The Methylation Analysis application is based on `methratio.py
+The Methylation Analysis application is based on the `methratio.py
 <https://sites.google.com/a/brown.edu/bioinformatics-in-biomed/bsmap-for-methylation>`_
-script and used in the `Whole-Genome Bisulfite Sequencing Analysis`_ tutorial.
+script and it is used in the `Whole-Genome Bisulfite Sequencing Analysis`_ tutorial.

 .. _Whole-Genome Bisulfite Sequencing Analysis: http://genestack-user-tutorials.readthedocs.io/tutorials/Methylation_profiling/index.html